jngaravitoc/MW-LMC-SCF/outline.md

 ### Implement the BFE expansion:

- - Noise in the coefficients.
+ - Why high order l coefficients are so large ([notebook](https://github.com/jngaravitoc/SCF_tools/blob/master/code/computing_coefficients.ipynb)).
     - Check computation, maybe there is a bug in the code.
+    - Does these coefficients matter for the potential.
     - Look at Weinberg variance method.

  - How to choose the number of coefficients in each expansion.
-    - Again think about the variance?
+    - Again, think about the variance.

  - What particles should we use from the LMC use to compute the potential from the LMC.
     - First use all of them and see how many terms are needed.